Robert Celedon-Scott

 a junk shop—

-the sort whose racks & shelves of
+The sort whose racks & shelves of

 old tools & metal signs